2020 Connecticut House of Representatives election: District 31

 Democratic incumbent Jill Barry was re-elected to a 2nd term after defeating Republican candidate Chip Beckett.
 Beckett was also nominated by the Independent Party.
 Barry has represented the 31st district since 2019.

 District 32

 Republican Christie Carpino was re-elected to a 6th term after running unopposed.
 Carpino was also nominated by the Independent Party.
 She has represented the 32nd district since 2011.

 District 33

 Democratic candidate Brandon Chafee was elected after defeating Republican Linda Szynkowicz.
 Chafee was also nominated by the Working Families Party, while Szynkowicz was nominated by the Independent party.
-This seat was previously held by Joseph Cerra, who had represented the 33rd district since 1993.
+This seat was previously held by Joseph Serra, who had represented the 33rd district since 1993.
 Cerra decided not to run for re-election.

 District 34

-Republican incumbent Irene Haines was re-elected to a 2nd term after defeating Democratic candidate Judd Melon and Indepedendent Party candidate Lance Lusignan.
+Republican incumbent Irene Haines was re-elected to a 2nd term after defeating Democratic candidate Judd Melon and Independent Party candidate Lance Lusignan.
 Melon was also nominated by the Working Families Party.
 Haines has represented the 34th district since 2019.